FreeAndFair/ColoradoRLA/server/eclipse-project/script/audit_center/README.md

 Not done:

-* b: random ballot order
+* b. random ballot order
   * via crtest including all audited and dups (plus some?)
 * d.
 List of Audit Rounds (number of ballots, status by County, download links).
 Links should be to all the finalized ballot-level interpretations and comparison details, in sufficient detail to independently verify the calculated risk levels. [as allowable by CORA]
 * e.
 Status (audit required, audit in progress, audit complete, hand count required,, hand count complete) by audited contest (i.e., contest "selected for audit" by SoS